 A lot of what we know about the Vikings came from artifacts that were discovered in frozen blocks of ice.
 Scientists have found Viking tools and sailing equipment inside of several glaciers in Juvfonna, Norway.

 Most of these tools were made out of reindeer hide.
 They found sticks, bows and arrows, and leather shoe soles.
 They also found quite a few elaborate reindeer traps.
 All of these artifacts are estimated to be around 3,400 years old.

 This ancient animal is a nodosaur.
 It walked the earth nearly 110 million years ago.
-When the dinosaurs died off, they left their skeletons behind, but this one left even more.
+When the dinosaurs died off, some left their skeletons behind, but this one left even more.
 One scientist told the New York Times that this particular specimen isn’t “just have a skeleton, We have a dinosaur as it would have been.”

 How It All Works

 So, you’re probably wondering exactly how ice is able to preserve specimens so well.
 It’s because bacteria can’t survive in frigid cold temperatures.
 Bacteria works on the tissue to decompose it.
 Without bacteria, you don’t get any decomposition.

 Because there’s no decomposition, these artifacts, both living and non-living, remain pristine.
 It’s kind of like how food can last a lot longer in a freezer than it can in a pantry or even a refrigerator.

 During World War II, battles were fought in the Alps.
 Soldiers who fought in this region often suffered from frostbite and other cold-related ailments.
 The cold was one of the biggest enemies during the war, even though these soldiers were fighting national armies.

 Many of the soldiers who died during the second world war didn’t actually die from gunshot wounds or blows to the head.
 They froze to death in the cold weather.

 Scientists have found evidence of ancient civilizations like the Incas preserved in ice, but they have also found people in ice who are much closer to our own time period.